3 ways nostalgia can trigger hope and joy

 This explains why certain tunes, whether songs or instrumentals, brighten our mood.

-My anecdote: The songs I listened to on All India Radio while growing up in the 1970s have stayed with me till today and are a part of my playlists.
+My anecdote: The songs I listened to on All India Radio while growing up in the 1970s have stayed with me to this day and are now part of my playlists.
 I play them during my office commutes, walks on the track or road trips.
-These songs bring back vivid memories of family weekends spent huddled around the radio, recording songs on an old-fashioned Polish tape-recorder that my dad purchased for a princely sum of Rs.600 (about $67 at the time).
+They bring back memories of family weekends spent huddled around the radio and recording songs on an old-fashioned Polish tape recorder that my dad bought for the princely sum of Rs.600 (about $67 at the time).

-Tip: Curate playlists of some of your old favourite songs.
-This way, you not only relive good memories whenever you like but also unwind and relieve the stress of the day.
+Tip: Curate playlists of some of your old favourites.
+This way, you not only relive happy memories whenever you like but also unwind and relieve the stress of the day.
 Tell your children about the songs you listened to in your time—chances are they’ll love them too and might even add them to their own playlists.
 Children are usually curious and fascinated by stories about their parents’ childhood.

 3. Strengthening our bonds through shared memories

-My take: This is, without a doubt, a universal experience.
-Family gatherings and weddings have always been the perfect backdrop to share and laugh over childhood stories, even the embarrassing ones.
-From the pranks we pulled on each other to the games we played and the silly arguments we had, these moments aren’t just about reliving the past; they also help keep relationships strong and bring families closer, no matter how much time or distance separates us.
+My take: This is a universal experience.
+Family gatherings and weddings have always provided the perfect backdrop for sharing—and laughing over—childhood stories, even the embarrassing ones.
+From the pranks we pulled on one another to the games we played and the silly arguments we had, these moments aren’t just about reliving the past; they also help keep relationships strong and bring families closer, no matter how much time or distance separates us.